Husband shares legacy of woman who died saving boy from storm drain

 “My younger son Sean was there and Chandler was there,” said Craig.
 “It was really emotional trying to figure out what happened.”

-Cade died that day at the hospital, but Tawny held on and was on life support for several days.
+Cade died that day at the hospital, but Tawny was on life support for several days.

 “They put her in hypothermic treatment therapy just to reduce swelling in the brain and just to bring all fluid into the vital organ,” he said.

-“Had my boys they’re a little bit after that to kind of say the final goodbyes, and that was really rough,” he said.
+“Had my boys there a little bit after that to kind of say the final goodbyes, and that was really rough,” he said.

 She died Saturday afternoon, less than a month after celebrating their 20th wedding anniversary.